 Lucky for you, we found the best home printers in 2020.
 We didn’t just pick the most popular or the priciest of the bunch.
 There were a few metrics we considered, the biggest one of which was versatility.
 As a typical modern household often has a wide range of printing needs – from forms and documents to family photos and holiday cards – our picks have more versatility than a regular printer.

 They are among the most reliable and top-performing ones out there.
 After all, much like in the office, you'll need a printer at home that can handle printing smoothly and without a hitch.

-No matter what size of household and family demands you have, you’ll find the best home printer for you on this list.
-And, our price comparison tool makes sure you get the best deals on the one you pick as well.
+No matter what size of household and family demands you have, on this list you’ll find the best home printer for your needs.
+Our price comparison tool will make sure you get the best deals on the one you pick as well.

 - Also check out our best small business printers roundup

 Thanks to its 6-color individual ink system, the Canon Pixma TS9120 delivers exceptional photo quality results, placing it firmly among the best home printers around.
 The Canon also is very flexible with its connection capabilities, allowing for both bluetooth and wi-fi to print.
 And you’re not limited to any device.
 If you want to print from a tablet or smartphone or even from the cloud, the Canon can handle it.
 The printer also comes with some photo-specific features such as Photo Blue ink as part of the 6-color system and built-in creative filters to add something a little extra to your photos.
 Lastly, this printer comes in a choice of three different two-tone color options, giving you some cosmetic choices that you don’t really see with printers.